Britain detained Glenn Greenwald's partner for 9 hours under "anti-terrorism laws," and after releasing him, decided to keep his computers.

 Those stopped have no automatic right to legal advice and it is a criminal offence to refuse to co-operate with questioning under schedule 7, which critics say is a curtailment of the right to silence.

-This is an obvious effort to intimidate Greenwald, who has been reporting on NSA domestic spying program using documents given to him by Edward Snowden.
+reporting on NSA domestic spying program using documents given to him by Edward Snowden.

 The NSA boasts in training materials that the program, called XKeyscore, is its "widest-reaching" system for developing intelligence from the internet.